-The USA’s Yellowstone National Park – one of the first places to be inscribed in 1978 – is appreciative of the honour.
-“It does not materially impact the high degree of protection the National Park Service already provides,” says spokesman Al Nash.
+The USA’s Yellowstone National Park – one of the first places to be inscribed in 1978 – is appreciative of its honour.
+“It does not materially impact the high degree of protection the National Park Service already provides,” said spokesman Al Nash.

-But while Denis Landenbergue, WWF’s manager of wetlands conservation, admits that sites with the World Heritage tag may get more tourists, she says tourism pressure in the Galápagos is high anyway, and that being on the list has actually helped:
+But while Denis Landenbergue - WWF’s manager of wetlands conservation - admits that sites with the World Heritage tag may get more tourists, she says tourism pressure in the Galápagos is high anyway, and that being on the list has actually helped:

-So what does being a UNESCO site really mean?
 More tourists?
 Probably.
 More funding and recognition?
 Possibly.
 Better protection, enforced by a committee that promotes responsible tourism?
 Definitely.

-2. UNESCO has only stripped two places of their World Heritage titles.
+UNESCO has only stripped two places of their World Heritage titles.
 Oman’s Arabian Oryx Sanctuary was delisted in 2007 after poaching and habitat degradation nearly wiped out the oryx population.
 Germany’s Dresden Elbe Valley was removed when the Waldschlösschen Bridge was built, bisecting the valley.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!